kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 The `NodeResourcesFit` plugin will run its `PreFilter` and `Filter` phases for deferred resize pods.
 It runs a modified resource-fit check to specially handle `Deferred` pods.

 To prevent the double-counting of resources when a deferred-resize pod is evaluated for scheduling or preemption fit on its assigned node, the `NodeResourcesFit` plugin is adjusted to leverage the scheduler cache's existing resource accounting logic.

-If the pod is already assigned to the node being evaluated, the scheduler's cache has already factored the pod's resource footprint into the node's aggregated requested resources (`nodeInfo.Requested`), so the plugin uses `nodeInfo.Requested` directly in most cases.
+If the pod is already assigned to the node being evaluated, the scheduler's cache has already factored the pod's resource footprint into the node's aggregated requested resources (`nodeInfo.Requested`), so the plugin uses `nodeInfo.Requested` directly, without adding the pod's resource requests again.

-However, in the event that the pod taken from the queue has resource requests diverging from the pod taken from the cache (which can happen due to some race conditions), the plugin will look up the pod in `NodeInfo` and adjust the node's requested resources by adding the difference, assuming the pod's resources to be the maximum of the two.

 ##### Handling Node Evaluation Results